lbastigk/Nebulite/doc/Commands.md

 ```
 Checks if the current JSON string value contains a specified substring.
 Usage: |strCompare contains {string} -> {bool}
+Checks for whitespaces if no substring is given
 {string}: Substring to check for
 ```